MPI Europe sets strong future course with selection of new director and research director

 BRUSSELS — Migration Policy Institute Europe’s administrative council has selected Dr. Hanne Beirens as the respected think tank’s new director, tapping a leader with a proven track record in the research, public policy and project management realms.

-MPI Europe’s administrative council and MPI’s leadership in Washington, DC also announced the promotion of Dr. Meghan Benton as director of research for MPI Europe and MPI’s International Programme, further solidifying relations between the two sister organisations.
+MPI Europe’s administrative council and MPI’s leadership in Washington, DC also announced the promotion of Dr. Meghan Benton as director of research for MPI Europe and MPI’s International Program, further solidifying relations between the two sister organizations.

 For more on Dr. Beirens, see: www.migrationpolicy.org/about/staff/hanne-beirens.